ModKub/Booking/README.md

 # Booking
-Simple frontend app for arranging meetings with mock data, made to learn React Hooks.
+Simple frontend app for booking a visit with mock data, made to learn React Hooks.
 Tested on Chrome

 ## Built With